 INTRODUCTION

-Riparian ecosystems are highly biodiverse, provide important ecosystem services, and are the focus of substantial management effort worldwide (Naiman, Decamps & Pollock 1993; Palmer et al. 2009).
-Rapid development of catchments has changed fundamental processes which create and maintain biodiversity within riparian landscapes (Nilsson & Svedmark 2002), and as such, riparian management often takes place within this context of catchment modification.
+Riparian ecosystems are highly biodiverse, provide important ecosystem services and are the focus of substantial management effort worldwide (Naiman, Decamps & Pollock 1993; Palmer et al. 2009).
+Rapid development of catchments has changed fundamental processes which create and maintain biodiversity within riparian landscapes (Nilsson & Svedmark 2002) and, as such, riparian management often takes place within this context of catchment modification.
 Wholesale vegetation clearing notwithstanding, regulation of river flow regimes, catchment land-use change and invasion by exotic plant species are considered key drivers of ecological change (Nilsson & Berggren 2000; Stromberg et al. 2007; Cooper et al. 2013).
 Maintaining indigenous plant assemblages and their associated ecosystem functions, and controlling invasive species are central goals in river rehabilitation and riparian conservation (Richardson et al. 2007).

 Environmental heterogeneity is one of the major factors influencing spatial patterns of species diversity (Costanza, Moody & Peet 2011; Stein, Gerstner & Kreft 2014).
 According to classical niche-based theories of species co-existence (Chesson 2000), where each niche is associated with an optimal ecological strategy, structural complexity and steep resource and energy gradients between patches promote diversity by extending niche space and reducing niche overlap.
 More recently, niches have been characterised in trait-space: niches and their interrelationships are described by patterns of clustering of functional traits (any morphological, physiological or phenological feature measurable at the individual level; Violle et al. 2007), the values of which are optimised to a given set of environmental conditions (Adler et al. 2013).
 Thus the distribution of functional traits within a community can be expected to be patterned by the degree of heterogeneity in environmental conditions present.
 Describing communities in trait space dissolves species distinctions and emphasises ecological strategies: what species do within their community and how they do it.
 In turn, metrics of diversity derived from functional traits provide a useful complement to taxonomic diversity metrics, as they allow a mechanistic characterisation of biodiversity-ecosystem functioning relationships (Hillebrand & Matthiessen 2009).

 Much of the riparian ecology literature identifies fluvial hydrology and geomorphology as the dominant abiotic force structuring riparian ecosystems (Poff, Allan & Bain 1997; Bendix & Hupp 2000).
 The spatial and temporal heterogeneity inherent in fluvial processes is considered largely responsible for the complex biogeomorphology of riparian environments (Naiman et al. 2005; Corenblit et al. 2007).
 Sediments are scoured and deposited, some plants are washed away while others are watered; organic matter and woody debris moves through the system and propagules are dispersed.
 The spatial distribution of these processes within the fluvial landscape is contingent on the magnitude and frequency of the flow events that drive erosion and deposition processes, and the resultant morphology and sedimentology of fluvial landforms produced (Fryirs & Brierley 2012).
-This subsequently determines the extent to which different surfaces/landforms are inundated under a range of different flow conditions ((Hughes 1997).
+This subsequently determines the extent to which different surfaces/landforms are inundated under a range of different flow conditions (Hughes 1997).
 Temporal variability in flooding patterns adds a further layer of complexity by influencing the success of plant ecological strategies for a given patch.
 More frequently flooded patches are likely to support graminoids and rheophytes, while succession is likely to proceed further on patches which are less frequently disturbed (Corenblit et al. 2009).
 Soil moisture conditions are also strongly driven by fluvial hydrology in riparian environments, with further implications for plant community assembly (Nilsson & Svedmark 2002).